Is Animation a Good Career? Pros, Cons, Advice

 If you think the pros outweigh the cons, your next step is to get some quality training.

-The program is designed to teach the software and other skills local studios look for, so students are fully prepared to dive straight into work after graduation.
+The program is designed to teach the software and other skills studios look for, so students are fully prepared to dive straight into work after graduation.

 Still have questions?
 An admissions advisor can answer any questions you have and help you figure out if the training is right for you.